FIRST CARRIER SEWING TIPS

 The assembly process is broken down into sections.
 Feel free to give yourself a pat on the back when you make it through one and then be prepared to hear your baby waking up from nap time.
 I couldn’t help myself, but seriously, this is one of the most gratifying sewing projects ever in my opinion.
 It’s exciting to see things coming together.

-Occasionally I’ll get asked how my x-boxes turn out so nicely.
-I’ve gotten good at “eyeballing” things, but if I’m making a carrier for a friend I’ll take the time to mark my paths to ensure that everything looks nice and neat.
+Occasionally I get asked how my x-boxes turn out so nicely.
+I’ve gotten good at “eyeballing” things, but sometimes I still take the time to mark my paths to ensure that everything sews up nice and neat.
+If you haven’t run into it yet, I’ve created a free x-box printable for practicing this important reinforcement technique.

 That sums up my advice as you begin your first carrier.
 Feel free to ask questions in the exclusive groups along the way if you get stuck or you can always email me too (email@example.com).
 Happy sewing!